-Frank R. Williams is Chair of the Board of Directors.
+Frank R. Williams is the former Chair of the Board of Directors and former Co-Director/Director of Tacheria School.
 He retired in 2017 as the Social Services Director at Casa de la Luz Hospice.
 Previous to his service with hospice he was in several positions, including Executive Director of Family Counseling Agency (now Our Family Services) and before that served twenty years on the Family Studies faculty at the University of Arizona.
 He is a United Methodist minister and served churches in California and Arizona and was founding pastor of St. Francis in the Foothills, United Methodist.
 He received his undergraduate degree from the University of Arizona, his Masters of Sacred Theology from Boston University School of Theology and his doctorate from Boston University.

 Cathy Stafford, Ed.D spent over 35 years in the education profession as a teacher, reading specialist, university professor, and public school administrator.
 In 2012, after serving in Avondale Elementary School District for 20 years, she retired as their Superintendent.

 She is a 2013 graduate of Tacheria Interfaith School of Spiritual Direction where the Spirit stirred the creative longing of re-membering being a teacher.
 With the support of the Tacheria Interfaith Spirituality Center Board in 2014, Cathy became the Director of Wisdom’s Way Interfaith School in Phoenix as a “sister” spiritual direction school.
 Cathy’s husband, Gil Stafford Ph.D., D.Min., has been her partner in this pilgrimage.
 He is a writer and retired Episcopal priest.
-Cathy retired from this position in June 2022.
+Cathy retired from this position in June 2022 and became a Board Member.

 Cathy is a seeker of Wisdom (Sophia) and a pilgrim of compassionate presence.
 Her passions are her holy grandboys who are her best teachers, spiritual companioning, The Circle Way, and being open to the Divine in her journey of growing and learning.